 Getting to Carlo’s Bakery

 Carlo’s Bakery is in Hoboken, New Jersey, on the other side of the Hudson River.
 You can get there by PATH train or bus from Manhattan.
-A direct PATH-train to Hoboken, New Jersey leaves from 33rd Street.
-To get to this station go to 34th St – Herald Sq (subway lines N, Q and R) and walk from there (about a minute).
+A direct PATH train to Hoboken, New Jersey leaves from 33rd Street.
+To get to this station take the subway to 34th St – Herald Sq (subway lines N, Q and R) and walk from there (about a minute).
 Get off at the last station; ‘Hoboken’ and walk to the bakery (about three minutes).
 Bus 126 to Hoboken-PATH leaves from the Port Authority Bus Terminal (42nd Str & 8th Ave).
 Get off at the stop; Washington St – Newark St and walk to the bakery (about a minute).
-The bus takes around 30-40 minutes.
+The NJ Transit bus takes around 20-30 minutes.

 New Jersey Tour with a visit to Carlo’s Bakery

 Do you want to pay a visit to Carlo’s Bakery and combine it with a few other New Jersey sights?
 Then book this tour!
 The bus departs Manhattan for New Jersey and stops at, among others, Carlo’s Bakery (where you will have time to enjoy Buddy’s creations), Frank Sinatra’s house and the Empty Sky Memorial from which you have a beautiful view of the New York Skyline.